timescale/docs/cloud/account-management.md

 You can manage billing for your Timescale Cloud account by navigating to the `Billing` details section in your Cloud console.
-From here, you can see your monthly usage, past payments you have made, the estimated cost of your next bill, and your current payment method.
+From here, you can see your monthly usage, past payments you have made, the estimated cost of your next invoice, and your current payment method.

 ## About Timescale Cloud billing
 Timescale Cloud invoices are issued on the first day of every month, and cover usage of your Timescale Cloud services for the entire calendar month.
-By default, your bill is sent to the email address you registered your account with.
+By default, your invoice is sent to the email address you registered your account with.
 If you want to set a different billing email address, you can do so on the `Billing` details page, see instructions in this section.